Is plastic free living an impossible dream?

 The email that inspired all this thought was from Earth911, and it linked to Whatever happened to plastic free?
 The article includes a reminder of the role plastic plays in two of the biggest environmental crises threatening our continued existence on this planet: climate change and global pollution.

 The thing that really struck me though, was the statement that zero-waste and plastic-free living don’t seem to be as trendy as they were a few years ago.
+Three years after I originally wrote this post, this is more accurate than ever.

 My quest for plastic free living